 Patriots' Gunner Olszewski: Serves as punt returner

-Olszewski logged one of a possible 70 snaps on offense in Sunday's 33-3 win over the Steelers.
+Olszewski did not see a snap on offense in Sunday's 43-0 win over the Dolphins.

-Olszewski did see 13 special teams snaps, en route to returning two punts for 35 yards.
-With Antonio Brown poised to join the team's wideout mix, Olszewski obviously isn't going to be a big factor in the team's attack.
-However, he could remain active as a returner, with an eye toward keeping Julian Edelman safe from harms way on that front.
+Olszewski did see 16 special teams snaps in Week 2, while serving as the Patriots' punt returner.
+That's a role he figures to maintain, with an eye toward keeping starting receiver Julian Edelman safe from harm's way in the return game.

 Fantasy Football Today Newsletter